-To close the preview, use the back button on the display.
+To close the preview, click Cancel.
 Once you have configured the action, click Save to store the changes.
 As with the previous option menus, the option button allows you to Edit and Delete the action as required.

 You can then repeat the steps for adding other actions as required to your object, or add additional objects and actions as required to map out a particular application or section of an application as required.